nomeata/haskell-via-sokoban/01-intro.md

 What happens if I try to draw `lights (-1)`?
 What if I swap the arguments to `(&)`?

-Of course, there is a lot of logic involved in `lights` that that is not specific to traffic lights, so this does call out for some abstraction.
+Of course, there is a lot of logic involved in `lights` that is not specific to traffic lights, so this does call out for some abstraction.
 We will abstract out both the picture to draw, and how far we shift to the right in every step ([open on CodeWorld](EDIT(code/multiple-trafficlights-spread.hs))):